emilyjcosta5/emilyjcosta5/README.md

 ### Hi there 👋
 My name is Emily Costa.
 I love mathematics and computers.

-I am currently completing my Ph.D. in Computer Engineering at Northeastern University in Boston, Massachusetts, U.S.A..
+I am currently completing my graduate degree in Computer Engineering at Northeastern University in Boston, Massachusetts, U.S.A..

 I am a full GEM fellow, sponsored by Oak Ridge National Laboratory, through the National Consortium for Graduate Degrees for Minorities in Engineering and Science, Inc.